 - 12 Months: $3.33/mo.

-The PIA one-month plan comes in at $9.95, which isn’t particularly expensive when accounting for the speeds and security features.
+The PIA one-month plan costs $11.95, which isn’t particularly expensive when accounting for the speeds and security features it offers.

 They are flexible in terms of payment options, and that includes allowing for various forms of cryptocurrency.
 You can also use prepaid cards, so you’ll be completely anonymous if you’d prefer to limit your interactions with the provider.
 Potential methods of payment are as follows: